 You can also find me on Twitter and Instagram @Jrobandsteal

-Johnny Lycan and the Anubis Disk is now available in paperback and Kindle, and available almost anywhere from #BlackRoseWriting.
+Johnny Lycan and the Anubis Disk is available in paperback and Kindle, and available almost anywhere from #BlackRoseWriting.
 It’s an American Book Festival Finalist for Best Horror of 2020.
-“Like Dresden Files with Bite.”
+“If Raymond Chandler wrote about werewolves.”